 Jump to:

-Why You'll Love This Recipe
+Why This Recipe Works

-- The recipe uses the 'slice and bake' method so there is no need for rolling out or cookie cutters.
+- The recipe uses the 'slice and bake' method, so there is no need for rolling out or cookie cutters.

 This pistachio shortbread cookies recipe is an easy, melt-in-the-mouth shortbread with added pistachios and dark chocolate.
-Unlike butter cookies, classic shortbread only contains 3 ingredients and that is what we use as the base.
+Unlike butter cookies, classic shortbread only contains 3 ingredients, and that is what we use as the base.

 - Sugar - Use granulated white sugar.
 Some shortbread recipes call for confectioner's sugar, but if you want classic shortbread as it's supposed to be, use granulated (caster sugar in the UK).